LukasGrebe/ha-addons/ebusd/DOCS.md

 For example ``` --initsend --dumpconfig```

-## BETA - Wireless eBUSd adapter support
+## Network eBUSd adapter support

-This release includes beta support for wireless eBUSd adapters.
-This is just a proof of concept at this stage and will be improved in the next release.
-To test wireless support enter the IP address into the custom device box.
-You must select a usb device to validate the config but it will be ignored at runtime
+This release now fully supports wireless/network eBUSd adapters.
+The configuration options has changed from custom_device to network_device.

-For example ```enh:192.168.0.7:9999```
+For example ```network_device: enh:192.168.0.7:9999```